Apple's 15" MacBook Pro (2018) Speeds Up on 6-Core 8th Generation Intel Processor with Titan Ridge Thunderbolt 3

 Using the USB Power Test App from Granite River Labs with the Granite River Labs USB Power Delivery Compliance C2 Tester, we are able to view the Mac's power capabilities in the following tests results.

 The USB Power Test App first negotiates a power contract emulating the Source to determine the Power Delivery Sink capabilities of the Apple 15" MacBook Pro (2018).
 The USB Power Test App then reports out the voltage and current supported by the Mac for each of the Source PDO's advertised to the Mac.

 The USB Power Test App from Granite River Labs also produces a voltage, current trace plot which graphically shows the voltage and current requested by the Apple 15" MacBook Pro (2018) for each advertised Source PDO throughout the power negotiation.

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Apple 15" MacBook Pro (2018) supports 7.5 watts (5 volts @ 1.5 amps) and 15 watts (5 volts @ 3 amps) fixed PDO's as well as programmable power from 21.4 watts to 94.5 watts (4.75-21 volts @ 4.5 amps) and 90 watts battery power (@4.75-21 volts) for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Apple 15" MacBook Pro (2018) supports 7.5 watts (5 volts @ 1.5 amps) and 15 watts (5 volts @ 3 amps) fixed PDO's as well as variable power supply of 21.4 to 94.5 watts range (4.75-21 volts @ 4.5 amps) and 90 watts battery power (@4.75-21 volts) for charging.
 Note compliance failures were mostly observed.

 Supply Type #1